riking/AutoDelete/README.md

 ## Tag Information

 latest - This will be the most update to date working build.
-test - This is an automated amd64 build, it will container the latest version of the golang docker container, and bot code.
-Not always guaranteed to work.
-version tags - These are snapshot builds, they are generically bug free and will never change.
+test - This is an automated amd64 build.
+It will contain the lastest version of goland, and my current working branch. version tags - These are snapshot builds, they are generically bug free and will never change.

 ## Required Mounts